-It is more likely that your plant is having trouble absorbing and using the calcium that is in the soil.
+It is more likely that your plant is having trouble accessing and providing calcium to the developing fruit on a constant basis.
 This makes the solution to the problem a bit more tricky.
 However, the sooner you start taking action the more likely it is that your plants will recover.

 How To Prevent Blossom End Rot

-- Don’t over-water (or under-water!).
+- Don’t over-water.
 It is common for casual gardeners to over-water their plants.
 It is exciting to get outside and tend to your garden, I know!
 But watering too much can be catastrophic in a number of ways.
 If you soak your plants, they can become stressed by the excess moisture and develop blossom end rot.
 Over-watering can also cause cracking in tomatoes.
 Keep your soil moist but well-drained.

 Over time, your gardening routine will become second nature.
 These methods will be your best bet to avoid blossom end rot on pepper plants and tomatoes.

 How To Cure Blossom End Rot

 When you notice your peppers or tomatoes starting to form dark bottom ends, you need to take action as soon as possible.
 The longer you wait to fix blossom end rot issue, the less likely that you will end up with a healthy harvest during this growing season.

 However, it is possible to restore your plants to good health.
 In order to cure blossom end rot, you must introduce calcium to your plants, and help ensure plants are taking in the nutrients in the soil.
-Try these
+Try these tips:

-Blossom end rot is caused by a lack of calcium in the plants, but that does not mean that your soil doesn’t have the necessary calcium.
+Blossom end rot is caused by a lack of calcium in the plants, but that does not necessarily mean that your soil doesn’t have the calcium required.
 The issue with adding calcium is that the soil may not need calcium, but rather the plants need help using the calcium.

 Can You Eat Tomatoes or Peppers with Blossom End Rot?

-While fruits with blossom end rot may appear to be ruined, it is completely safe to cut away the affected areas of the fruit and eat the rest.
+While fruits with blossom end rot may appear to be ruined, it is safe to cut away the affected areas of the fruit and eat the rest.
 Blossom end rot is not a bacterial issue, and thus does not render your peppers and tomatoes inedible.